the-llm-lab/CommanderGPT/README.md

 ## Limitations and Improvements

-- The provided code is a simplified version and may require further implementation to handle exceptions, provide robust error handling, and ensure secure and reliable execution.
+- The product provided is offered without any guarantees.
+The provider is not responsible for any damages and the user assumes all risks.
+By using the product, the user agrees to these terms.

-- Please note that the script assumes a GNOME desktop environment on Fedora.
-Modifying the generated Bash scripts may be necessary to support different desktop environments or operating systems.
+- Please note that the script by default assumes a GNOME desktop environment on Fedora.
+Modifying the code may be necessary to support different desktop environments or operating systems.

 ## License